akk988/azure_webapp_iot02/README.md

 This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data in a line chart on the web page.

 ## setup
-In an azure resource group, create iot hub. then register a device in the iot hub. the device will be used to receive data from a physical/simulated iot device (e.g. raspberry pi)
+In an azure resource group, create iot hub. then register a device in the iot hub. the device will be used to receive data from a physical/simulated iot device (e.g. raspberry pi).
+Run your raspberry pi to send data to azure (to the registred device)

 ## Browser compatiblity